ISS Transit

 are generated on the order of every few hours; however, the TLE

-are only good for one day or so.
+good for one day or so.

 To use other TLEs, the user can download the TLE file

-from the source (via an external browser or program) and place
+from the source (via an external browser or program) and place it in

-it in the prediction directory.
-The files should have the extension
+the prediction directory.
+The files should

-TLE file.
+downloaded TLE file.

 The program displays the number of days that the TLE set spans (TLE